-I slunk into Tyoma’s room to nab the dirty laundry I forgot to pick up before I put him to sleep.
+I slunk into Liev’s room to nab the dirty laundry I forgot to pick up before I put him to sleep.
 The light and my rummaging partially woke him.
-I hear little grunts and the crinkly rustling of the waterproof mattress pad.
-Instantly I was transported to a different place.
+I heard tiny grunts and the crinkly rustling of the waterproof mattress pad.
+I was transported to a different place.

-His room became a grotto, filled with animal smells, heavy dark and dampness.
-I looked at his crib as if it were a cage and he was some strange little zoo creature to be stared at.
-The alien-animal feel of my son was so strong, that it was simultaneously humorous and unnerving.
-It is so easy to forget in our world of words, skyscrapers and sidewalks that we are still animals.
+His room became a grotto, filled with animal smells, heavy dark, and dampness.
+His crib was a cage, and he was a strange little zoo creature on display.
+The alien-animal feel of my son was so strong that it was simultaneously humorous and unnerving.
+It is so easy to forget in our world of words, skyscrapers, and sidewalks we are still animals.